InspectorGadget/SimpleAuth2/README.md

 When users register (or log in the first time after install or upgrade) they will be given a 4 digit PIN code.

-If any player tries to login to an account with more than 1 change to either the previously recorded IP, CID or SKIN then they will need to login with `/login <password> <PIN>`, for example, `/login zuckerberg dadada 1234`.
+If any player tries to login to an account with 2 or more changes to the previously recorded IP, CID or SKIN, then they will need to login with `/login <password> <PIN>`, for example, `/login zuckerberg dadada 1234`.
 They will then receive a new PIN.

 If a user only changes IP, SKIN or CID the PIN is not required, and the players security info is updated for the new IP/CID/SKIN (not the PIN).